jknightlab/eqtl-intro/exercises/exercises_and_solutions.md

 Monocyte Gene Expression.
 Science (2014). doi:[10.1126/science.1246949](http://doi.org/10.1126/science.1246949).

-In addition to the primary datasets a few files with annotations for SNPs and genes is available in the */data/monocytes/annotation* directory:

-snp_loc_hg19.tab
-  : Genomic location of SNPs.

-probe_loc_hg19.tab
-  : Genomic location of gene expression probes.

-probeAnnotations.tab
-  : Further annotations for gene expression probes, including associated gene symbols.

-All coordinates refer to the hg19 reference build.

 ## Exercises

 #.
 Determine the dimensions of this dataset.
 How many genes, SNPs and samples are included?
 #.
 Principle components of the expression data.
     i.
 Compute the principle components.
     ii.
-Create a plot of the variances for the first 20 PCs. iii.
-How much of the total variance is explained by the first 20 PCs?
+Create a plot of the variances for the first 10 PCs. iii.
+How much of the total variance is explained by the first 10 PCs?
 #.
 Using PCs in eQTL analysis.
     i.
 Model the expression measured by probe 3710685 as a function of SNP rs4077515 and the first 10 PCs.